 Whichever method you're using, once you see your baby is getting tired, first make sure they have a clean nappy and are not hungry, thirsty or uncomfortable.

-The cry it out method involves following Step 1 and Step 2, then ignoring the baby until you wish to feed, change, or wake them.
+The cry it out method involves following Step 1 and Step 2, then ignoring your baby until you wish to feed, change, or wake them.

 The controlled crying method involves taking the following steps.